DavidDock/cheers-api/README.md

  *  Can filter all comments for each post.

 ##### Results
-You can successfully filter the comments for each post in the commentslist view.
+You can successfully filter the comments for each post in the comments list view.

 #### Create About-drf
 As a developer I can create about and view in admin.